floating

 Katie Estrella

 Katie is an adventurous soul who enjoys exploring new places.
 She loves drinking too much coffee, expressing herself through dance and getting lost in a good book.
 In 2006, Katie fell from her horse and suffered a spinal cord injury, leaving her paralyzed from the waist down.
 This injury has not stopped Katie from pursuing her dreams, and she hopes to inspire others to do the same, regardless of what obstacles they may face.
-Stay connected with Katie and follow her new blog DiscoverKatie
+Stay connected with Katie and follow her blog DiscoverKatie

 You may also like...